partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Gun-chan...?
 Umm....
 Umm....

-Gunbot: When you were going to move from your first house, Gun-chan gave me to you, his close friend, to remember him by...
+Gunbot: When you were moving away, Gun-chan gave me to you, his close friend, to remember him by...
 Since then, I've thought of you as my second commander, always...

 Gunbot: Goodbye, Momo-chan...!!